jehoulastrid/Twitter-Demographics-PWS/README.md

 # Predicting the Demographics of Twitter Users with Programmatic Weak Supervision

-This repository contains the code implementation of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision", written by Jonathan Tonglet and Astrid Jehoul in 2021-2022 under the supervision of Manon Reusens and Prof. Dr. Bart Baesens.
-The paper is part of a research project conducted in partnership with Statistiek Vlaanderen, represented by Dr. Michael Reusens.
+This repository contains the code implementation of the paper "Predicting the Demographics of Twitter Users with Programmatic Weak Supervision".
+The paper proposes a PWS methodology to predict the gender, age category and location of Twitter users without human labeling effort.
+The methodology leverages the [Snorkel](https://github.com/snorkel-team/snorkel) library to label training samples with heuristics, distant supervision sources and third-party models.

 <p align="center">